-The study has evaluated and taken into account the required interventions and inputs from the program, needs of the community and the commercial realities of the market for such tourism products.
-Information gathering was difficult as there was dearth of information and data related to tourism in these sites, however, information was collected from various other sources (listed in bibliography) and their use is highly acknowledged.
-The TDMP drawn in this report is a guiding tool to commence CBET in the selected sites.
-This plan has been developed based on the research and field visits that have provided some valuable information which warrants the potentials of the sites to be developed as a tourist destination.
+The study has evaluated and taken into account the required interventions and inputs from the program, the needs of the community, and the commercial realities of the market for such tourism products.
+Information gathering was difficult because there was little data related to tourism in these sites.
+Nevertheless, information was collected from other sources (see bibliography) and their assistance is greatly appreciated.
+Given the limited data, the conclusion we have drawn should be taken with caution and verified before any substantial investment is finalized in the region.